fritz2 offers a rich DSL to create the HTML for your application. You just have to call the global render

 val myKey = Scope.keyOf<String>("myKeyName")

-The key is needed to set or get a value to the Scope
+The key is needed to set or get a value of the Scope

 .